Hussein-Mourad/final-term3/README.md

 ```

 #### validDate
-This fuction validates the date.
+This function validates the date.
 First it checks that the day is from 1 to 31, month is from 1 to 12, and year is from 1900 to current year.
 If no, it stops immediately and an **invalid date** message is displayed and the function returns **false**.
 If yes, it continues and checks all the cases for which the date is invalid.Examples of invalid dates are 29-2-2001, 30-2-2000, 31-4-2001, and 31-5-2111.
 If the entered date matched any of those cases for which the date is invalid, then the checking stops immediately and an **invalid date** message is displayed and the function returns **false**.
 However, if the entered date didn't match any of those cases then the date is valid and is stored successfully and the function returns **true**.
 ##### Code:
 ```C
 bool validDate(char date[], int count)